aryan-salemababdi/Primal-Blog/README.md

 # Primal-Blog
-This Is a Blog Web And Developed By React Js And I Have Used GQL
+This Is a Blog Web And Developed By React Js And I Have Used GQL( GraphQL )

 primalblog.netlify.app # Web Address